content-left-bg.png

 The qualified adult supervisor of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.

 U-shaped hammer cage capable of stopping the hammer head moving at speed and provide protection from ricocheting or rebounding back towards the athlete or over the top of the cage must be used.
-Additional cage requirements for when activities occur simultaneously with other events are found at World Athletics - Manuals and Guidelines (see Competition and Technical Rules rule 192).
+Additional cage requirements for when activities occur simultaneously with other events are found at World Athletics—manuals and guidelines (see competition and technical rules rule 192).

 Clearly defined throwing sector that extends beyond the ability of the group must be used.
-Consult the World Athletics - manuals and guidelines (see competition and technical rules rule 192) for specifications.
+Consult the World Athletics—manuals and guidelines (see competition and technical rules rule 192) for specifications.

 Throwing and landing areas must be defined using highly visible markers.